 #5.
 Use Epsom salt

-Add 1 tablespoon of Epsom salt in a gallon of water and pour it around the base of your pepper plant, following your usual way of watering.
+Add 1 tablespoon of Epsom salt to a gallon of water and pour it around the base of your pepper plant, following your usual way of watering.
 Do this in the interval of every 3 to 4 weeks.
 To learn more about this, don’t miss reading how to use Epsom salt for pepper plants.

 #6.
 Escape from Cross-Pollination

 Peppers can cross-pollinate as they are closely related to each other.
-It means that a hot pepper planted near to a mildly hot pepper can cross-pollinate, and the result will be the fruit that is not as hot as desired.
+It means that a hot pepper planted near a mildly hot pepper can cross-pollinate, and the result will be the fruit that is not as hot as desired.
 Therefore grow different varieties of peppers at a good distance from each other.